-An introduction to the nature and principles of yoga.
-Students will gain knowledge of the benefits of yoga performing and equipment needed while participating in a yoga program.
-Course focuses on developing postural alignment in order for students to gain improved strength, endurance, flexibility, balance, and stress reduction.
+HPER 2217Yoga1 creditAn introduction to the nature and principles of yoga.Students will gain knowledge of the benefits of yogaperforming and equipment needed while participating

 HPER 2234 Personal and Community 3 credits Health

 Promote an appreciation for healthful living practices of the individual and group to promote positive attitudes.
 Topics include physical health and fitness, emotional health, nutrition, alcohol and drugs, environmental health, aging, safety and first aid.